Braindeiko01/Arena-Real/README.md

 configured in `NEXT_PUBLIC_BACKEND_WS_URL`.
 When a match ends, a new `rematch-available` event is sent on the matchmaking WebSocket so players can start a rematch quickly.
+The backend now sends periodic WebSocket pings every 15 seconds and cleans up stale connections to prevent timeouts or reconnection loops.

 Build all Java modules in one step: